serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 1. [Apollo Client 2.0](https://dev-blog.apollodata.com/apollo-client-2-0-beyond-graphql-apis-888807b53afe)
 2. [AppSync Client](https://dev-blog.apollodata.com/aws-appsync-powered-by-apollo-df61eb706183)

-If you are new to ReactJs + Apollo Integration, I would recommend going through [these tutorials](https://www.learnapollo.com/tutorial-react/react-01/)
+If you are new to the ReactJs + Apollo Integration, I would recommend going through [these tutorials](https://www.learnapollo.com/tutorial-react/react-01/).

-The code for apollo-client in [serverless-graphql](https://github.com/serverless/serverless-graphql) repo is [here](https://github.com/serverless/serverless-graphql/tree/master/app-client/apollo-client)
+The code for apollo-client in the serverless-graphql repo is [here](https://github.com/serverless/serverless-graphql/tree/master/app-client/apollo-client).

-To start the client on local, follow these steps:

-1. Start any backend service on local.
+To start the client on local, first start any backend service on local.
 For example:

 ```
 cd app-backend/rest-api